ronanchilvers/orm/README.md

 You can read more about the capabilities of the query builder over at the [clancats/hydrahon] site.

-If you want complete control over the SQL that is run you can do:
+If you want complete control over the SQL that is executed you can do:

 ```php
 $sql = "SELECT *